Architecture of Planetary Boundaries

 Environmental Humanities : An Introduction

-Every Wednesday, ALP students meet those from the EHESS in the auditorium of the Muséum National d'Histoire Naturelle (MNHN).
-Coordinated by Wolf Feuerhahn, Élise Demeulenaere and Luc Semal, researchers at the CNRS and the MNHN, this seminar aims to provide a general introduction to the work of the human and social sciences on the environment and to offer an overview of the questions raised by research into the relationship between 'nature' and society.
-To this end, this module includes a session on the main categories used by the humanities and social sciences to designate the object under discussion (environment, nature, milieu, etc.).
-The other sessions are devoted to different disciplinary approaches to the environment: history, anthropology, political science, geography, philosophy, economics and sociology.
-Each of these disciplines has developed, usually at the margins, a field of research specialising in the study of the interfaces between societies and their environment.
-This disciplinary division is justified by the fact that the unification of these fields within what is emerging under the name of 'environmental humanities' is far from complete.
-Since the aim of this seminar is to provide students with a general knowledge of the environmental humanities (intellectual history, major authors, scholarly controversies), the course will be accompanied by bibliographical lists and students will be encouraged to read a number of texts.
+Every Wednesday, ALP students join those from EHESS in the auditorium of the Muséum national d’histoire naturelle (MNHN).
+This course provides a general introduction to work in the human and social sciences on the environment, offering an overview of the questions raised by research into the relationships between ‘nature’ and society.
+It includes a session devoted to the main categories used in the humanities and social sciences to designate the object under discussion (environment, nature, milieu, etc.), followed by sessions dedicated to different disciplinary approaches to the environment, including history, anthropology, political science, geography, philosophy, economics and sociology.
+While each of these disciplines has developed, often at its margins, a specialised field focusing on the study of society–environment interfaces, their unification within what is emerging as ‘environmental humanities’ remains incomplete.
+The course aims to provide students with a general culture of environmental humanities (intellectual history, major authors, scholarly debates) and is accompanied by bibliographical lists encouraging further reading.

 Architectural projects